ORNL-BTRIC/Autotune/README.md

 # Quick test using Vagrant
 A fully functioning Ubuntu Linux Virtual Machine has been created with all dependencies to provide a quick demonstration of Autotune.
 Just VirtualBox and Vagrant are required to download and launch this image.
-* Install VirtualBox and Vagrant (on any platform)
+* Install VirtualBox and Vagrant
 * On a command line terminal, in a new directory of your choice, run
   * `vagrant init sanyalj/ornl-autotune`<br>
   This will create a Vagrantfile.
 Edit the Vagrant file to add the following snippet within the `Vagrant.configure(2) do |config|` ... `end` section: